-Driving under the Influence (DUI)-The term DUI as used in this publication is in reference to the Yokota AB Commander's Drinking and Driving Policy and is not legally tied to Article 111 of the UCMJ.
+Driving under the Influence (DUI)-The term DUI as used in this publication is in reference to the Yokota AB Commander's Drinking and Driving Policy.

 Drunk or Impaired-Any level of intoxication that is sufficient to impair the rational and full exercise of the mental or physical faculties.
 The term drunk is used in relation to intoxication by alcohol.
 The term impaired is used in relation to intoxication by other substances other than alcohol.